 Nixi: Naranja X enhanced its Customer Service Digital channels both in Bot and Agentes in order to support the growth of Naranja X and ensure the best experience for its customers.
-To do this, Nixi incorporated new functionalities and added integrations until it answered most of its inquiries; it doubled our number of agents and worked hard on their training to ensure the best service standards in the industry.

-Laia: Galicia Seguros Chat Bot added more sales and after-sales procedures, such as requesting a policy, coverage scopes, assistance requests, complaints for claims and additional services.
+To do help the customers when self-managing their inquiries, and support them towards a 24/7 digital contactability experience.

 Not only self-management was improved, but also it began to conduct retention campaigns.

-Help Section

-Galicia incorporated the Help Section into its web and mobile channels, creating an unassisted channel focused on the self-management of Retail and Wholesale customers.
-Its purpose is to help the customers when self-managing their inquiries, and support them towards a 24/7 digital contactability experience.
+Help Section Galicia incorporated the Help Section into its web and mobile channels, creating an unassisted channel focused on the self-management of Retail and Wholesale customers.
+Its purpose is to